memo/msa_bib_title_gen/README.md

-Generate fun titles (or phrases) that sound scientific from a [bibtex](http://www.bibtex.org/) file
+Generate fun titles (or phrases) that sound scientific by un-abbreviating a given word using titles from a [bibtex](http://www.bibtex.org/) file.

-Unabbreviates a given word or phrase using words from the titles of a given bibtex file.
 Useful for generating fun titles for papers or other shennigans.

 e.g.